 How to make a thumb guard

 Cut your leather for your thumb and make a hole for the thumb.
-Your thumb has to go through the bottom into the guard.
-That prevents the thumb from slipping off.
+Your thumb has to go through the bottom into the guard, and that prevents the thumb from slipping off.
 Make holes on the four corners that are 1/4inch apart from each other.
 Make use of the drill.
 Trim the leather off to reduce the thumb.
 Keep both hands on the tool so that you do not lose control of the thumb guard.
 Proper hand positioning keeps you holding the thumb guard, keeping your hands safe.
 The reason why the thumb guard is leather is that it protects your fingers from cuts.
 When using the knife for wood carving, your hand is exposed to the carving knife.

 Cutting the Strips